 Their vision is to give everyone the opportunity to access life-transforming learning experiences.

-The company is now a global online learning platform which allows students to access degrees from top universities and courses from successful companies.
+The company is now a global online learning platform that allows students to access degrees from top universities and courses from successful companies.

 Degrees, Certificates, & Free Online Courses